hualamood/Decentralized-Search/README.md

   'content': 'lorem ipsum'
 }

-on top of that i've added a couple of tools to make the whole thing useable
+on top of that i've added a couple of tools to make the whole thing useable:

   spider -- add-ons/spider

       the spider in this repo is very minimal, but it works for demontration, it can be pointed to a website from where it           will upload the content to ipfs and post it to the search engine.

   gui -- add-ons/gui